 There is a more efficient way to approach soft skills training using virtual reality (VR), that can yield better results by giving the learner the ability to explore more options and be more engaged.
 While on the flip side, the organization will see improved KPI’s, get a huge return on data, and see a big boost to their ROI.

-If the technology is approached correctly, VR can be easily blended into your current training strategy without disrupting your learning culture or alienating employees and this could lead to organic growth within your LMS.
+If the technology is approached correctly, VR can be easily blended into your current training strategy including soft skills training without disrupting your learning culture or alienating employees and this could lead to organic growth within your LMS.

 One of the best methods to develop soft skills is through role playing.
 This exercise allows employees to practice how to handle different scenarios to improve skills such as communication, being a leader, or navigating conflict.
 It also lets you practice these scenarios repeatedly to be better at understanding how to listen to people, or read body language and tone of voice.